unicode-org/message-format-wg/exploration/syntax-exploration-2.md

 # Syntax Exploration v2

-In the 2023-10-16 teleconference, we narrowed the options being considered for text-mode syntax to "1a", "2a", and "3a".
+In the 2023-10-16 teleconference, we narrowed the options being considered for text-mode syntax to "1a", "2a", and "3a" from the [Syntax Variation Beauty Contest](./beauty-contest.md).
 Each of these syntax candidates has been adjusted based on our conversation.

 One open issue, separately considered here, is the use of an additional sigil for some of the syntaxes.